Consensys/doc.teku/docs/HowTo/Monitor/Logging.md

 `DEFAULT_BOTH`, `FILE`.
 Defaults to `DEFAULT_BOTH`.

 When using `BOTH` or `DEFAULT_BOTH`, system updates such as blockchain events are displayed on the console, and errors and other information are logged to a file.
-The log file location can be specified with the [`--log-file`](../../Reference/CLI/CLI-Syntax.md#log-file) command-line option.
+Specify the log file with the [`--log-file`](../../Reference/CLI/CLI-Syntax.md#log-file) command-line option.

 Use `DEFAULT_BOTH` when using a [custom Log4J2 configuration file](#advanced-custom-logging).
 Any other option applies the custom logging changes on top of its default settings.